VendettiStudios/3pl_system/README.md

 ### Integration Middleware
 See [Integration Middleware README](./integration-middleware/README.md).

-## Contributing
-Contributions are welcome!
-Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.